HMS Gannet (1878)

 HMS Gannet is a Royal Navy Doterel-class screw sloop-of-war launched on 31 August 1878.
-She became a training ship in the Thames in 1903, and was then loaned as a training ship for boys in the Hamble from 1913.
-She was restored in 1987 and is now part of the UK's National Historic Fleet.
+It became a training ship in the Thames in 1903, and was then loaned as a training ship for boys in the Hamble from 1913.
+It was restored in 1987 and is now part of the UK's National Historic Fleet.

 Design

 The Doterel class were a development of the Osprey-class sloops and were of composite construction, with wooden hulls over an iron frame.
 The original 1874 design by the Chief Constructor, William Henry White was revised in 1877 by Sir Nathaniel Barnaby and nine were ordered.
 Of 1,130 tons displacement and approximately 1,100 indicated horsepower, they were armed with two 7" muzzle-loading rifled guns on pivoting mounts, and four 64-pound guns (two on pivoting mounts, and two broadside).
 They had a crew of around 140 men.

 Construction

 Gannet was laid down at Sheerness Royal Dockyard in 1877 and launched on 31 August 1878.
 She was commissioned on 17 April 1879, and was classified as both a sloop of war and a colonial cruiser.
 She was capable of nearly 12 knots under full steam or 15 knots under sail.